-Here, we configure all the settings that can affect your site’s ability to generate traffic automatically …
+Here, we configure all the settings that can affect your site’s traffic-getting ability …

-(In Part Three we show you how to configure hosting settings, internal settings, and external settings that affect your website’s traffic-getting ability)
+(In Part 3 you learn how to configure hosting settings, WordPress settings, and external settings that can affect your site’s ability to generate traffic automatically)

 - Kickstart Your WordPress Traffic System

 - WordPress Traffic Blueprint: Content Sharing Phase – Summary

 Why Automate Your Traffic-Getting Process?